James L. Pinckney

 *Knotts, E. and J.L.
 Pinckney.
 Carbonic anhydrase regulation of phytoplankton community structure in estuarine systems.
-Journal of Experimental Marine Biology and Ecology (January 2018)
+Aquatic Microbial Ecology (IN PRESS, June 2018)

 Pinckney, J.L.
 A mini-review of the contribution of benthic microalgae to the ecology of the continental shelf in the South Atlantic Bight.
-Estuaries and Coasts (Accepted, March 2018)
+Estuaries and Coasts (IN PRESS, March 2018)

 *Van Meerssche, E., D.I.
 Greenfield, J.L.
 Pinckney.
+2018.
 Coastal eutrophication and freshening: impacts on Pseudo-nitzschia abundance and domoic acid allelopathy.
-Estuarine Coastal and Shelf Science (in revision, February 2018)
+Estuarine Coastal and Shelf Science 209:70-79.